thanhphat2609/SalesManagement/README.md

 ## File Structure

-- `Ingestion.py`: File for Ingestion(Extract and Load) Data.
+- `Ingestion.py`: File have function for Ingestion(Extract and Load) Data.
-- `Transformation.py`: File for Transformation to Data Warehouse.
+- `Transformation.py`: File have function for Transformation to Data Warehouse.
+- `Pipeline.py`: File for run all function from Ingestion.py and Transformation.py.

 ## Video demo
 - Link: .